agruzdev/Yato/README.md

 THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE AND NONINFRINGEMENT.
 IN NO EVENT SHALL THE AUTHORS OR COPYRIGHT HOLDERS BE LIABLE FOR ANY CLAIM, DAMAGES OR OTHER LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

+## Build/Install ##
+The library consists of only headers, so it doesn't require build.
+The repository provides sources for some tests sources that can be configured and built with the help of cmake file.
+In order to build the tests you will need to add directory of googletest to the cmake ([GoogleTest repository](https://github.com/google/googletest))

+Currently the library cant be successfully used for the following compilers:

+* MSVC 2015
+* MSVC 2013 (with some limitations)
+* MinGW 5.3
+* Clang 3.7 (tested with mingw linker)
+* GCC 5.3

+(Android support will be added in future)

 ## Description ##

 ### "Annotations" ###